Asad Shafiq: First international appearances (2010)

-2010–present
+2010–2023

 Shafiq was called into Pakistan's squad for a Twenty20 series in New Zealand after fast bowler Sohail Tanvir was pulled out due to a knee injury.
 He made his Twenty20 International debut against New Zealand at Seddon Park on 28 December 2010.
 In the two matches he played, Shafiq only scored 6 and 8, both times scoring at less than a run every ball.

 Shafiq was also part of Pakistan's squad for their Test series in New Zealand.
 In the first Test, when Pakistan were in trouble at 4/107, Shafiq fought back with Misbah-ul-Haq, the two of them reaching the end of the second day with an unbeaten 128-run partnership.
 The partnership totaled 149 runs and Shafiq scored 83 runs from 202 balls.
 Pakistan won the match by 10 wickets, so Shafiq was not required to bat again.
 In the second Test, Shafiq was dismissed for a duck in the first innings and took 23 balls to get off the mark in the second innings before hitting a six off of Daniel Vettori's bowling.
 He scored 24 runs and Pakistan played out a draw to win the series 1–0, Pakistan's first Test series win since 2006–07 and their first outside of Asia since 2003–04.

 Shafiq was included in Pakistan's 15-man squad for the 2011 Cricket World Cup, but he did not play in Pakistan's first four matches of the tournament.
 He was brought into the team for Pakistan's match against Zimbabwe after Umar Akmal suffered a finger injury, After Pakistan had a shaky start, Shafiq took control of their run chase and scored an unbeaten 78 runs to give Pakistan an easy victory, guaranteeing them a place in the quarter-finals.
 He then scored a composed 46 in Pakistan's successful run chase against defending World Champions Australia in a match that became Australia's first loss in a World Cup since 1999.
 Shafiq was not required to bat in Pakistan's 10-wicket quarter-final win over the West Indies, and he played in Pakistan's semi-final against India, but Pakistan lost the match and didn't progress to the World Cup final.